vgupta1/EVA_CounterfactualAnalysis/README.md

 >Does the lion's share of work for the off-policy-evaluation to assess the value of EVA's targeting relative to random >surveillance testing.
 Outputs a complete analysis of estimates by day and type for random surveillance and EVA.
 These can be fed into other scripts to produce plots/summary analysis etc.

 * clusteringLags.ipynb
->This is Julia notebook that takes as input the file "new_auc3.csv" produced by @Kimon and solves a linear binary optimization problem to cluster countries based on the number of days their public information lags real-time data.
+>This is Julia notebook that takes as input the file "country_lag_auc_profile.csv.csv" produced by produce_lag_profiles.py and solves a linear binary optimization problem to cluster countries based on the number of days their public information lags real-time data.

 * grey_ebpred.r
 * grey_arrivals.r